jensjohansen/pravega-ui/README.md

 # Getting Started

-To run UI for Apache Kafka, you can use a pre-built Docker image or build it locally.
+To run UI for Pravega, you can use a pre-built Docker image or build it locally.

 ## Configuration